Canadian Business – How to Do Business Better Canadian Business – How to Do Business Better

 Making the decision to leave your job is not an easy one.
 It can takes months of deciding whether you are even ready to take the plunge and apply to new opportunities, so congratulations on making this exciting move.

 With any resignation, it is important to do it in a way that is respectful and leaves the door open with your former employer, as you point out.
 In a perfect world, your boss and co-workers can serve as networking connections, references or mentors as you continue to grow in your career.
-Every connection you have made at the workplace you are departing is at risk if you leave the company in a way that is not well received
+Every connection you have made at the workplace you are departing is at risk if you leave the company in a way that is not well received.

 The first factor to perfecting your resignation letter is timing.
 Every province and territory has different rules around notice periods depending on how long you have been employed by your workplace, so be sure to check the minimum amount of notice you are expected to give.
 (It is typically two weeks in most places.)
 Plus some organizations have policies about how much notice an employee must give when they quit, so refer back to the contract you received when you started your position.
 Those factors aside, I always advise offering your current employer as much notice as possible to ensure they can start thinking about next steps, ideally two to four weeks, depending on your seniority and length of employment with the company.